itopchu/priv-transendence/README.md

 - Server-side validation of all forms and user inputs.
 - Secure storage of credentials, API keys, and environment variables in a `.env` file, excluded from version control.

+# Project Collabrators
+This project was developed in collaboration with:

+- Brian Jacobs
+- Selim Yildirim
+- Ibrahim Topchu

+A huge thank you to each of you for your hard work, dedication, and invaluable contributions to ft_transcendence.